PresidentialAnt/livesubtitleweb/README.md

 - REFRESH_TOKEN_SECRET: same as ACCESS_TOKEN_SECRET, generate a different string
 - DATABASE_URI: Replace with own.

-On front-end, accessToken is stored in a state in app.js, refreshToken is stored in a cookie
+On front-end, accessToken is stored in a context in UserControl.js, refreshToken is stored in a cookie

 ## For Us
 auto-token-refresh not implemented yet